Imagine this. You’re cleaning your room and as you pick up the broom and begin to sweep, your eyes slowly turn and look down at the floor.

 As human beings, it’s in our nature to fear what we don’t know.

-However, we can miss out on a lot of opportunities to serve God, as well as many blessings that He may have planned for us, because of fear.
+Sometimes, we may be hesitant to walk through new doors because we’re leery of where they lead, and we’re afraid of what may or may not be awaiting us on the inside.
+However, we can miss out on a lot of opportunities to serve God, as well as many blessings that He may have prepared for us because of fear.

-But we don’t have to be afraid of where He is leading us, “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
+But we don’t have to be afraid of where He’s leading us, “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
 (2 Tim.1:7)

-He is a loving and awesome Heavenly Father, and He only wants good for His children.
+He is a loving and an awesome Heavenly Father and He only wants what’s good for His children.

-We can rest assured, that whatever He calls us to do, He will not leave us to fend for ourselves and go at it alone, but He will be with us every single step of the way, walking beside us, encouraging us, and strengthening us.
+We can rest assured knowing that in whatever He calls us to do, He will not leave us to fend for ourselves and go at it alone.
+He will be with us every step of the way – walking beside us, encouraging us, and strengthening us.

-Therefore, it’s encouraging to know, that whatever new challenges we may face, with God on our side, we don’t have to fear them.
+Therefore, it’s encouraging to know that whatever new opportunities and challenges we may face, with God on our side we don’t have to fear them.
+He doesn’t only open doors for us, but He also gives us the courage to walk through them.
+With God, nothing can stand in our way.
+So, no need to fear!
+God is always near.

 “Have I not commanded you?
 Be strong and of good courage; do not be afraid, nor be dismayed, for the Lord your God is with you wherever you go.”